-Canadian economic development professionals have options for becoming certified.
-Working with EDCO and our partners, professionals can obtain the Canadian designation, Ec.D., or the international designation, CEcD, or both.
+Canadian economic development professionals have options for becoming certified - the Canadian designation, Ec.D., or the International designation, CEcD, or both.

-Due to a recent survey it is proven that certified economic development professionals hold salaries an average of 20% higher than those that are not certified.
+Statistics show that certified economic development professionals hold salaries an average of 20% higher than those who are not certified.

-CEcD certified by the International Economic Developers Council
+The CEcD certified by the International Economic Development Council (IEDC).

 Late in 2013, a Memorandum of Understanding was signed between IEDC and EDCO.
 The MOU commits both parties to developing and delivering training programs for Canadian economic development professionals wishing to become IEDC Certified Economic Developers (CEcDs).